Slowing Washington wildfires expected to bring some relief in air quality

 The Pearl Hill fire, across the Columbia River to the south, destroyed 17 homes and threatened more than 500 others.
 It was reported 64% contained on Saturday, with 528 firefighters working on it.

 One new, lightning-caused fire was reported Saturday, burning 206 acres, 5 miles east of Enumclaw.
-The fire was 5% contained and Highway 410 in the area was closed Saturday due to rolling debris.
+The fire was 5% contained, and Highway 410 in the area was closed Saturday due to rolling debris.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.